 It turns out cultivating good interpersonal communication can be a tricky thing to master and, at times, needs years of practice.
 The good thing about it?
 Once you nail the art, you become the master of effective communication and avoid the various communication mishaps surrounding the workplace.

 So, if you want to hone the skill to become the best communication professional, we've got all the details for you – the what, how, and whys of interpersonal communication, making it the most valuable asset in the corporate world.

 Before we use all textbook lingo, to sum up an interpersonal communication definition, it's essential to understand the context of interpersonal communication in layman terms.

 To sum up, interpersonal communication, in essence, sheds light on the process that involves exchanging ideas, feelings, and information between two or more people, either through verbal or even non-verbal forms.

 Now, your interpersonal communication definition might vary slightly from the above, but the basic tenets are likely to remain the same.
 You'll still agree with the thought of how good interpersonal communication skills in the workplace can form a strong foundation for building long-lasting professional and personal relationships.

 Even stats back this school of thought -up to 81% of recruiters identify good interpersonal skills as an essential life skill to survive in the workplace.
-In today's time, a large chunk of interpersonal communication at work happens through online forums such as emails, video calls, audio calls, and chats.
+In today's time, a large chunk of interpersonal communication at work happens through online forums such as emails, video calls, audio calls, push-to-talk (PTT) and chats.

 So, to be an effective communicator at work, you need to improve your online communication skills to succeed in any job.
 These skills of communication are measured over the four interpersonal communication concepts.